ilenhanako/HackForCities-Hackathon/quantumAlgos/README.md

 - Visualize the quantum circuit using the draw method

 ## Minimize Overfitting on Real-time Data
+With growing nqubits the dependency on the number of layers is getting weaker.

+It is shown for the MNIST data, how the training data's ACC depends on the number of layers; with the number of qubits in [2, 4, 8, 12].

+Training Accuracy of MNIST data as a function of nqubits:

+Training accuracy of MNIST data as a function of nlayers:

 1. Quantum Data Splitting:
 Splitting your quantum data into training, validation, and test sets.
 Fine-tuning parameters (like angles in QAOA), you can optimize on the training set and validate on a separate quantum data validation set.